steller-jay/webdev-guide/log.md

 * Create working things after learning (avoid Tutorial Hell of taking classes, but not being able to apply things)
 * Make notes of when I have figured out a difficult topic

+## Feb 5th
+Setup these pages to keep track of progress and resources